 We are very proud of our principles to support and enable our diverse community to take part in and benefit from connecting with the natural world and we particularly take great effort to support adults who may need help to improve their health, well-being and happiness.
 We work in partnership with community organisations and health professionals to make our project as accessible and rewarding as possible.

 Our project is run by a fantastic team of staff and volunteers.
-With our current funding we are delighted to be open every week to deliver our LightBulb Project and Dig and Dinner project.
+With our current funding we are delighted to be open every week to deliver our Forage Ring and Dig and Dinner projects.

 Ecoworks is grateful for the support of our work by an award from the Postcode Places Trust,